zooniverse/Radio-Galaxy-Zoo/README.md

   * Decompresses the tarballs
   * Process FITS infrared to PNGs without contours using `make_infrared_pngs.py`
   * Resizes radio PNGs using Imagemagick
+  * Clean all radio FITS headers by removing unnecessary HISTORY keywords
-  * Gzips all radio FITS that are to be served to volunteers
+  * GZIP all radio FITS that are to be served to volunteers
   * Converts PNGs to JPGs (an Automator Workflow is used to utilized Preview's export for a better compression compared to Imagemagick)

 To process infrared subjects: